symfony/symfony-docs/validation.rst

 The Symfony ``validator`` is a powerful tool that can be leveraged to guarantee that the data of any object is "valid".
 The power behind validation lies in "constraints", which are rules that you can apply to properties or getter methods of your object.
-And while you'll most commonly use the validation framework indirectly when using forms, remember that it can be used anywhere to validate any object.
+And while you will most commonly use the validation framework indirectly when using forms, remember that it can be used anywhere to validate any object.